 According to the American College of Prosthodontists, 178 million Americans are missing at least one tooth.
 And more than 35 million Americans have no teeth at all.
 The loss of a single tooth can set a course that may lead to the destruction of an entire mouth.
-Just like two gears of a motor that are not properly aligned, over time things will wear down and eventually break.
+Just like two gears of a motor that are not aligned properly, over time, things will wear down and eventually break.

 These are just a few of the reasons why you should replace missing teeth:

-When a tooth is lost, neighboring teeth can shift position in the jaw, moving into the vacant space.
+When you lose a tooth, neighboring teeth can shift position in the jaw, moving into the vacant space.
 Other teeth will continue to drift and move.
-Eventually, the alignment of teeth can become significantly altered, affecting not only the appearance of your smile but the ability to chew and speak comfortably.
+Eventually, the alignment of teeth can become significantly altered, affecting not only the appearance of your smile but also the ability to chew and speak comfortably.

 Teeth can help to protect the gums from bacteria that cause gum disease.
 When a tooth is missing, it exposes a large area of gum, making it more susceptible to gum disease.